Home > Frosting > Chocolate Frosting Without Butter

 How much frosting does this recipe make?

 Like frosting!
-I find it is similar in consistency and texture as the store-bought tubs of frosting.
+It has a similar consistency and texture as the store-bought tubs of frosting.

 Does frosting made with coconut milk taste like coconut?